UdacityAndroidDevScholarship/explore-india/README.md

 # explore-india
-This application is a collaborative project made by the Google Udacity Android Developer Scholars.
+This Application is a collaborative project made by the Google Udacity Android Developer Scholars.

 ## Features

-1) Awesome places (Location base or Interest-based)
+1) Awesome places (Location based or Interest-based)
 2) Places photos
-3) Famous (Food, story, culture, etc)
+3) Famous (Food, Story, Culture, etc)
 4) Giving Google Map API to give directions.
-5) Places type ( Picnic, Tracking, Beach)
+5) Place type ( Picnic, Tracking, Beach)
-6) audience (Family, Friends, Couple, etc)
+6) Audience (Family, Friends, Couple, etc)

-When the app is launched first time user will be sent to welcome screen, to introduce app.. get permissions (Like Location). then location access given will show famous places nearby ( as per users interest) or can swipe up and have state list.
+When the Application is launched for the first time, The user will be sent to welcome screen to introduce app, and to get permissions (Like Location).
+Then, Location Access given will show famous places nearby (as per users interest) or can swipe up and have state list.
+If Location Access is not given, They will be showed the state/city selector activity.

-In state wise view, a user in the top will get top locations in that state. scrolling up will give user cities list. with places name in small fonts.
+In state wise view, a user in the top will get top locations in that state.
+Scrolling up will give user cities list, with places name in small fonts.

 City participants can make their own layout for their city.